Skip to main content

 In cases of Vormerkung, garnishment authorization may be granted, and payments made to the notary can be asserted against the garnishee, even if attachment occurs after Vormerkung.

-Within the domain of Dutch attachment proceedings, a unique provision allows applicants to request attachment against themselves.
+In Dutch attachment proceedings, a unique provision allows applicants to request attachment against themselves.
 This type of attachment, known as "contra se ipsum," primarily serves to secure assets when both the applicant and respondent have alleged claims against each other.
-By initiating this process, the applicant can guarantee recourse if the respondent's claim is granted before their counterclaim.
+By initiating this process, the applicant can ensure recourse if the respondent's claim is granted before their counterclaim.

 The attachment against oneself offers several strategic advantages: